 Most recent studies reveal that the warehouse management system (WMS) market is growing at a double digit cumulative average growth rate, generally in the 14% to 16% range.
 A lot of factors seem to be driving these projections with authorities usually mentioning things like the growth in cloud computing, supply chain digitalization, increasing globalization and e-commerce expansion as the primary culprits, just to name a few.

-Some that the global WMS market will exceed $5.5 billion by 2025.
+Some analysts estimate that the global WMS market will exceed $5.5 billion by 2025.
 And, as you might expect, half of this global growth is predicted to come from the United States.
 These may be interesting estimates but what do they really mean for the typical US supply chain leader whose company has been using “commercial off the shelf (COTS)” WMS functionality for decades now?

 In this limited Blog it’s impossible to touch on all of the exciting WMS market activity, we’ll highlight just one topic of interest, the continued blurring of the lines between the historical provider spaces.
 But before we do that, let’s reflect on the current.